SSahas/Image-cropping-with-Computer-vision/README.md

 ## Objective

 ### Example Image
-Crop the the image automatically, as shown below.
+The model Crops the the image automatically, as shown below.
-Trained Pretrained models like ssd mobilnet, yolov5 and built a custom neural network.